 When people refer to Linux, they are usually referring to a Linux distribution.
-Strictly speaking, Linux is a kernel, the core component of the operating system that simply put acts just like a bridge between the software applications and the hardware.
+Strictly speaking, Linux is a kernel, the core component of the operating system that, simply put, acts just like a bridge between the software applications and the hardware.
 A Linux distribution is an operating system made from a Linux kernel, GNU tools and libraries, and software collections.
-Usually, Linux distributions include desktop environments, package management system and a set of preinstalled applications.
+Usually, Linux distributions include desktop environments, package management system, and a set of preinstalled applications.

-In this tutorial, we’ll show you how to check what Linux distribution and version is installed on your system using the command line.
+This article shows how to check what Linux distribution and version is installed on your system using the command line.

 lsb-release package installed:

 No LSB modules are available.
 Distributor ID: Debian Description: Debian GNU/Linux 9.5 (stretch) Release: 9.5 Codename: stretch

 The Linux distribution and version are shown in the Description line.
 As you can see from the output above, I have Debian GNU/Linux 9.5 (stretch) installed on my system.

 Instead of printing all of the above information, you can display the description line, which shows your Debian version passing the